nopara73/ZeroLink/README.md

 BIP47 allows for the calculation of two address spaces between Alice and Bob.
 Alice can calculate the public keys of the addresses she will use to send transactions to Bob.
 In addition, Alice can calculate the private keys for the addresses which will receive transactions from Bob.
 The same is true for Bob vis-à-vis Alice.

 There is no need to exchange or publish individual addresses, public keys or extended public keys before any transaction.
-In this way, the individual derived addresses will remain off the radar of Blockchain analytics and surveillance services in the event of data leak.
+In this way, the individual derived addresses will remain off the radar of Blockchain analytics and surveillance services in the event of a data leak.

 Disadvantages of extended public key-based solutions are:

-- Address reuse may occur if multiple pre-mix wallets are using the same extended public keys of one post-mix wallet and the Tumbler does not refuses already registered mix output addresses.
+- Address reuse may occur if multiple pre-mix wallets are using the same extended public keys of one post-mix wallet and the Tumbler does not refuse already registered mix output addresses.
 Address spaces based on BIP47 payment codes can easily be kept synchronized because there are only two parties involved in any channel and transactions can be followed in lockstep.

 - Extended public keys can leak and compromise privacy.
 Any party having knowledge of somebody else's extended public key will have complete knowledge of their transaction history and mixing balance.
 Payment codes provide no information about transaction amounts or addresses used between parties and can be openly distributed without concern of compromise to transactional privacy.